UofT-Government-Project/Covid19_PHU/README.md

 </p>
 <br>

- ## Storyboard and Interactive Dashboard
+ ## Storyboard

- Multiple platforms have been used to create the final synopsis of the project's finding. <br>
+ Tableau has been used to create the final synopsis of the project's finding and display as a storyboard. <br>
- Below are the visualizations and link of the storyboard using Tableau.
+ Below are the visualizations and link.

   1.  **Overview of Covid Cases**